Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Introduction

-\begin{itemize} \item We revisit the concatenation conditioning strategy in conditional domain alignment with multi-modal structures and find the norm of concatenated predictions plays an important role in effective concatenation conditioning. \item We propose a novel conditional domain adversarial training method SDAN.
-SDAN introduces a norm control factor to enlarge the norm of concatenated predictions to ensure effective concatenation conditioning. \item To deal with the possible misalignment due to inaccurate pseudo-labels, we further propose a novel structure-aware conditioning strategy and combine it with SDAN to be a strong UDA method called SSDAN. \item Both SDAN and SSDAN are simple and compact.
+\begin{itemize} \item We revisit the concatenation conditioning strategy for conditional domain alignment and provide a novel explanation to its previous failure in~\cite{cdan}, i.e., the smaller norm of conditioned output predictions. \item We propose a novel and effective conditional domain adversarial training method NOUN.
+NOUN enlarges the norm of conditioned output by normalizing the output to have the same norm with features and involving an extra norm control factor for better flexibility. \item To deal with the possible misalignment due to inaccurate pseudo-labels, we further propose a novel prototype-based conditioning strategy and combine it with NOUN to be a strong UDA method called PRONOUN. \item Both NOUN and PRONOUN are simple and compact.
 The effectiveness of our methods is further validated on multiple cross-domain object recognition benchmarks.
-In addition, SDAN is shown to be generic and competitive for synthetic-to-real semantic segmentation tasks. \end{itemize}
+In addition, NOUN is shown to be generic and competitive for synthetic-to-real semantic segmentation tasks. \end{itemize}

 The rest of this paper is organized as follows.
-In Section \ref{sec:related_works}, we review related existing domain adaptation methods.
+In Section \ref{sec:related_works}, we review related domain adaptation works.
 In Section \ref{sec:method}, we first introduce the settings of UDA and the vanilla domain adversarial training solution \cite{dann}.
-Then we revisit the naive concatenation conditioning strategy and explain why it fails in conditional domain alignment with multi-modal structures.
-Finally, we introduce SDAN and SSDAN.
-In Section \ref{sec:exp}, we conduct extensive experiments on cross-domain object recognition benchmarks and synthetic-to-real semantic segmentation benchmarks to evaluate SDAN or SSDAN.
-Besides, we provide extensive ablations and analysis on our methods.
+Then we revisit the naive concatenation conditioning strategy and explain why it fails in conditional domain alignment.
+Finally, we introduce NOUN and PRONOUN.
+In Section \ref{sec:exp}, we conduct extensive experiments on cross-domain object recognition benchmarks and synthetic-to-real semantic segmentation benchmarks to evaluate NOUN and PRONOUN.
+Besides, we provide extensive ablations and analyses on our methods.
 In Section \ref{sec:conclusion}, we briefly summarize our work and discuss the future work.